 - joyously give thanks to the Father, who has qualified us to share in the inheritance of the saints in the kingdom of light.
 (Colossians 1:9-12)

-The above article comes from the book, The Politically Incorrect Wife: God’s Plan written by Nancy Cobb and Connie Grigsby, published by Multnomah.
+The above article comes from the book, The Politically Incorrect Wife written by Nancy Cobb and Connie Grigsby, published by Multnomah.
 You’ll find that the authors confidently write as “voices of experience.”
-They say, “Between the two of us, we bought into the modern-day thinking regarding marriage, for nearly 40 years!
-During that long time, we flowed right along with emerging cultural values and became entrenched in the idea that our husbands had to earn their way to our hearts.”
-They explain that they came to realize this way of measuring and giving out love was “faulty for a number of reasons.”
+They say, “Between the two of us, we bought into the modern-day thinking regarding marriage, for nearly 40 years!”
 You’ll want to read this book to find out what they learned.

-The article is excerpted from The Politically Incorrect Wife, written by Nancy Cobb and Connie Grigsby.
-Used by permission of Multnomah Publishers, Inc. Excerpt may not be reproduced without the prior written consent of Multnomah Publishers, Inc.
+Used by permission of Multnomah Publishers, Inc. Do not reproduce this excerpt without the prior written consent of Multnomah Publishers, Inc.

-If you have any additional tips you can share to help others in this area of marriage, or you want to share requests for prayer and/or ask others for advice, please “Join the Discussion” by adding your comments below.
+If you have additional tips to help others, or you want to share requests for prayer, please “Join the Discussion” by adding your comments below.